What is an employment contract?

 - work abroad requirements (how long, payment currency, additional benefits and terms relating to their return to the UK);

 - training the employee may be required to complete if applicable;

 - pension and pension schemes;

-- any collective agreement that affects the employment;
+- any collective agreement with a trade union that affects the employment;

 - disciplinary and grievance procedures.